-After collection and consolidation of key information by the Planning Section Chief, as indicated in Section V, Part A, the Emergency Management Director will determine which information should be coordinated with or provided to the Florida Division of Emergency Management and other supporting or assisting agencies.
+After collection and consolidation of key information by the Planning Section Chief, as indicated in Section V, Part A, the EMD will determine which information should be coordinated with or provided to the FDEM and other supporting or assisting agencies.
 The establishment of a joint information processing capability will be in accordance with these instructions and Section V, Part A (above).
 The FDEM Regional Coordinator or other FDEM representative will be a key participant in the collection, consolidation, coordination and distribution of key information.

-C. Tracking of Assistance and Resource Request
+C. Tracking Assistance and Resource Request

 Request for assistance and resources will be received in the EOC and will be placed in WebEOC and will be processed and tracked in the same manner as indicated in Section IV, Part A. If resources are overwhelmed from within the County, or from local interagency agreements, the request will be submitted by St. Johns County Emergency Management to the State EOC via WebEOC for action.
 The appropriate ESF and / or ESF-5 will track the request to completion.
-The Emergency Management Director, County Administrator and appropriate public officials will be kept informed on status of requests.
+The EMD, County Administrator and appropriate public officials will be kept informed on the status of requests.